Newly approved film studio project could bring 1,000 jobs to Whitehaven

 MEMPHIS, Tenn. — A Memphis businessman hopes to build a new empire and forge a new path in the city’s long, rich history of delivering entertainment to the world.

-Jason Farmer and his company BLP Film Studios are planning a massive new movie lot just off of Elvis Presley Boulevard.
+Jason Farmer and his company Black Lens Productions, or BLP Film Studios, are planning a massive new movie lot just off of Elvis Presley Boulevard.
 City officials signed off on the 85-acre project Thursday.

 Besides a number of new studios, the company is calling for a mixed-use development featuring a hotel, event center and office space.
 The company hopes to break ground this fall and, if all goes according to plan, the project will be finished in a couple of years.